davidalami/ConveRT/README.md

 ```
 # Notes
 This project is a continuation of the abandoned https://github.com/PolyAI-LDN/polyai-models,
-it is distributed under the same licence.
+it is distributed under the same license.